-4. Social Sciences/History Distribution and Core Requirements standing of people and society and the processes that individuals use to order their world.
+5. Social Sciences/History Distribution and Core Requirements

+The social sciences/history distribution is designed to provide you with a better understanding of people and society and the processes that individuals use to order their world.
 You are encouraged to consider a course on the family or family dynamics to meet this requirement.
 An understanding of economics and violence is extremely useful in current health care environments.
 Studies in Western and other cultures are encouraged.